 Once you’ve spent the necessary time setting up your Fire TV or Fire Stick, it’s time to install some apps.
 But before we talk about the apps themselves, you need to prep your Fire TV device.

 Why?
 Because you will need to sideload some of the apps we discuss; they are not available in the Amazon Appstore.

 To make sure you can install sideloaded apps on your device, you need to change two settings.

-- ADB Debugging: To enable ADB debugging, head to Settings > Device > Developer Options > ADB Debugging and select On.
+- ADB Debugging: To enable ADB debugging, head to Settings > My Fire TV > Developer Options > ADB Debugging and select On.

 - Unknown Sources: To allow apps from unknown sources to be installed on your Fire Stick, go to Settings > Device > Developer Options > Apps From Unknown Sources and select On.

 Make sure you also check out our article detailing how to sideload apps on an Amazon Fire TV Stick .
 With the basics all sorted out, it’s time to install some apps.
 So here are the best Amazon Fire TV apps for your new device.

 Downloader is an essential tool if you’re planning to sideload Fire TV apps onto your device.